elfhosted/elfhosted.com/docs/how-to/migrate.md

 ### Into ElfStorage

+#### Pulling data into ElfStorage (preferred)

+If your data is elsewhere, and you want to "pull" it into ElfStorage, use [RcloneBrowser][rclonebrowser], configure the remote, and copy into `/storage/elfstorage`.

+!!! tip
+    Using RCloneBrowser is preferable, since you can control the transfer parameters (*rate, etc, to avoid impacting other users*).

 #### Pushing data into ElfStorage

 Unlike Hetzner's Storageboxes, you can't transfer data into ElfStorage directly, so if you want to **push** data into ElfStorage, you'll need to add [Minio][minio] to your apps, and then use Minio as an S3-compatible endpoint transfer data **into** ElfStorage.

-#### Pulling data into ElfStorage

-If your data is elsewhere, and you want to "pull" it into ElfStorage, use [RcloneBrowser][rclonebrowser], configure the remote, and copy into `/storage/elfstorage`.
+!!! warning
+    You'll need to throttle down your requests/sec to below 5, to avoid 429 errors

 ## Config